SkygearIO/features/features/268-next-cf/api.md

 static:
   - src: build/index.html
     path: /
-  - src: build/asset
+  - src: build
+    exclude:
+      - index.html
     path: /static
 ```

 There is one `http-service` which is the api server, and two static asset configurations.

 To achieve client side routing in an SPA, all page routes should be served with `build/index.html`.
-On the other hand, js files, stylesheets, images and any static assets are put in the `build/asset` folder and would be served to requests path start with `/static`.
+On the other hand, js files, stylesheets, images and any static assets are put in the `build` folder and would be served to requests path start with `/static`.

 A common `index.html` file may look like this